markh55/PP3-Project-blog/README.md

 Python Code Linting: I ran a CI linter on important Python files like forms.py, admin.py, urls.py, and models.py to catch style and syntax problems.
 The screenshots show the code follows PEP8 and stays clean, which makes it easier to read and less likely to have bugs.

-These automated checks back up the manual testing and functional checks, so I’m confident the code is solid, easy to maintain, and works well for users.
+These checks back up the manual completed below;

 ### Desktop